cloudmesh-community/fa18-523-60/paper/paper.md

 `$ python -m pip install --upgrade pymongo`

 Furthermore, the installation process can be completed with help of the easy_install tool, which requires users to use the following command [@api-mongodb-com-installation].

 `$ python -m easy_install pymongo`

 To do an upgrade of the driver using this tool, the following command is recommended [@api-mongodb-com-installation]:

 `$ python -m easy_install -U pymongo`

 There are many other ways of installing PyMongo directly from the source, however, they require for C extension dependencies to be installed prior to the driver installation step, as they are the ones that skim through the sources on GitHub and use the most up-to-date links to install the driver [@api-mongodb-com-installation].

 To check if the installation was completed accurately, the following command is used in the Python console [@www-realpython].

 `import pymongo`

 If the command returns zero exceptions within the Python shell, one can consider for the PyMongo installation to have been completed successfully.

 ### Dependencies

 The PyMongo driver has a few dependencies that should be taken into consideration.
 Currently, it supports CPython 2.7, 3.4+, PyPy, and PyPy 3.5+ interpreters [@www-github-driver].
 An optional dependency that requires some additional components to be installed is the GSSAPI authentication [@www-github-driver].
 For the Unix based machines, it requires pykerberos, while for the Windows machines WinKerberos is needed to fullfill this requirement [@www-github-driver].
 The automatic installation of this dependency can be done simultaneously with the driver installation, in the following manner:

 `$ python -m pip install pymongo[gssapi]`

 Other third-party dependencies such as *ipaddress*, *certifi*, or *wincerstore* are necessary for connections with help of TLS/SSL and can also be simultaneously installed along with the driver installation [@www-github-driver].

 ### Running PyMongo with Mongo Deamon

 Once PyMongo is installed, the Mongo deamon can be run with a very simple command in a new terminal window [@www-realpython].

 `$ mongod`

 ### Connecting to a database using MongoClient

-In order to be able to establish a connection with the database, a MongoClient class needs to be imported, which sub-sequentially allows the MongoClient object to communicate with the database [@www-realpython].
+In order to be able to establish a connection with the database, a MongoClientclass needs to be imported, which sub-sequentially allows the MongoClient object to communicate with the database [@www-realpython].

 `from pymongo import MongoClient`
 `client = MongoClient()`

 This command allows a connection with a default, local host and port (27017), however, depending on the programming requirements, one can also specify those by listing them in the client instance or use the same information via the Mongo URI format [@www-realpython].

 ### Accessing Databases, Inserting and Retrieving Documents

 Since MongoClient plays a server role, it can be used to access any desired databases in an easy way.
 To do that, one can use two different approaches.
 The first approach would be doing this via attribute method where the name of the desired database is listed as an attribute, and the second approach, which would include a dictionary-style access [@www-realpython].
-For example, to access a database called *cloudmesh_community*, one would use following commands for the attribute and for the dictionary method, respectfully.
+For example, to access a database called *cloudmesh_community*, one would use following commands for the attribute and for the dictionary method, respectively.

 `db = client.cloudmesh_community`
 `db = client['cloudmesh_community']`